 Regular blood transfusion to maintain haemoglobin at >9.5–10 g/dl, usually every 3–4 weeks, will inhibit marrow and spleen expansion and, initially, allow normal growth and development.
 However, transfusion also results in progressive iron loading, leading to hypogonadotrophic hypogonadism, short stature, failure of menarche and infertility.
 Liver disease and endocrine disturbance such as hypothyroidism, diabetes, growth hormone deficiency and hypoparathyroidism may also occur.
 Cardiac failure or acute arrhythmias usually prove fatal in the second or third decade of life.

 These complications are largely preventable through iron chelation.
 Desferrioxamine 20–50 mg/kg subcutaneously (SC) for 8–12 hours, 5–7 days per week, is usually commenced before serum ferritin is >1000 μg/l or liver iron is >7 mg/g dry weight, which generally occurs after the twelfth transfusion.
 Oral vitamin C 100–250 mg on days when chelation is given increases urinary iron excretion.
 Iron stores must be monitored during therapy as excess chelation leads to toxicity.
 The target serum ferritin is usually around 1000 μg/l, while levels persistently greater than 2500 μg/l predict cardiac complications and death.
-Over the last few decades, survival has progressively improved and in a recent long-term follow-up study, 65% of patients were alive aged 35 years.1 However, the majority of deaths are still due to cardiac events, and poor compliance with chelation, which is a particular challenge during adolescence, is associated with worse survival.1,2 Since the 1980s, children with a human ...
+Over the last few decades, survival has progressively improved and in a recent long-term follow-up study, 65% of patients were alive aged 35 years.1 However, the majority of deaths are still due to cardiac events, and poor compliance with chelation, which is a particular challenge during adolescence, is associated with worse survival.1,2 Since the 1980s, children with ...